enso-org/enso/docs/distribution/distribution.md

 └── global-config.yaml      # Global user configuration.

 ENSO_BIN_DIRECTORY
-└── enso                    # The universal launcher script, responsible for choosing the appropriate compiler version (TODO [RW] it may be stored in a different place).
+└── enso                    # The universal launcher, responsible for choosing the appropriate compiler version (TODO [RW] it may be stored in a different place).
 ```

 Where `ENSO_DATA_DIRECTORY`, `ENSO_CONFIG_DIRECTORY` and `ENSO_BIN_DIRECTORY`